Passengers from Norwegian Joy cruise ship are treated for illness for the second time in a week

 It's the second time in a week passengers were treated for illness after returning from a trip aboard the vessel.

-The patients, on a Mexican Riviera cruise, had minor medical complaints and none was transported to local hospitals, the LAFD said about Sunday's incident.
+The patients, on a Mexican Riviera cruise, had minor medical complaints and none were transported to hospitals, the LAFD said about Sunday's incident.
 It was not immediately clear what caused their illness.

 Initially, the LAFD was expecting to treat 20 patients "reporting unspecified illness" as the cruise ship began to dock, it said.
 The ship is capable of carrying more than 3,600 guests, according to Norwegian Cruise Line.